 American Express Centurion Lounge Guest Allowances

-Effective February 1, 2023, holders of the US-issued Platinum Card and the US-issued Business Platinum Card will be charged a $50 (USD) fee for each adult guest or $30 (USD) for children aged 2 through 17.
-There’s no posted limit for how many guests you may bring in.
+If you have a US-issued American Express Platinum Card or Business Platinum Card from American Express, you’re subject to a $50 (USD) fee for each adult guest, or a $30 (USD) fee for children aged 2 through 17.

 However, if you hold one of the two US-issued Platinum Cards, you can unlock complimentary access for two guests by spending $75,000 (USD) on your card between January 1 and December 31 of the same year.